-Note that we use the term viewport/viewport area to imply the region including the margin and not just the device’s viewport in the formula and also other sections of this clause 9.2, as both viewport and margin are treated equally (i.e., downloaded at the same quality).
+Note that we use the term viewport/viewport area to imply the region including the margin and not just the device’s viewport in the formula and also other sections of this clause 5.2, as both viewport and margin are treated equally (i.e., downloaded at the same quality).

 More complex schemes with variable margin sizes or higher quality for all non-viewport tiles can also be used, but require more insight into the role of margins as it may affect the relationship between quality and bit rate (a viewport with a wide margin at a lower quality may require more bit rate than one at high quality with no margin).
+Further test results and considerations about using viewport margins are available in clause 5.3.

-9.2.4 ABR Algorithms
+5.2.4 ABR Algorithms